turingschool/gear-up/empathy.markdown

 *   ___ You feel respected for your academic performance.
 *   ___ You have difficulty learning without visuals.

-*   ___ You often feel that your parents are too busy to spend time with you.
  -->

 ### Reflection Questions